As cat owners, we know that cleaning a litter box is one of the worst chores, but it’s also an essential part of loving your little fluff nugget.

 Yes, Genie is good for more than one cat.
 You can use this automatic litter box with multiple cats; 1, 2, 3 or even 4 cats, although it’s best use case is with 2 or 3 cats per unit.u003cbru003eu003cbru003eLitter Robot can also be used by more than one cat, up to 4 cats.
 However, if it’s used by multiple cats, the waste drawer will need to be emptied more frequently.
 The higher the number of cats using it, the more frequently it should be emptied and cleaned.

 The Litter Robot 3 doesn’t come with Wi-Fi, but the Litter Robot 3 Connect does.
 And, unfortunately, the Litter Robot 3 doesn’t connect to the Autopets Connect app, this is the major difference between these two litter box models.

 Does Litter-Robot automatic litter box work with pretty litter?

 Litter Robot works with any good quality litter that the beads are small enough to pass through the filter screen, and Pretty Litter works.
 The best type of litter for the Litter Robot is any high-quality, clay-clumping litter, but not crystal litter.

 Are these automatic litter boxes suitable for kittens?

 Yes, Cat Genie is suitable for kittens from 6 months of age, and the Litter Robot can be used by kittens that weigh at least 5 pounds.
-The manufacturer’s of both robots recommend that kittens use it only in the manual mode and under supervision, for safety reasons.
+The manufacturer’s of both robots recommend that kittens use it only in manual mode and under supervision, for safety reasons.